 Some of Dr. Michelotti's other activities involve hospital medical staff issues, biomedical and professional ethics, and public policy in medicine.
 He has published on topics in abdominal surgery, laparoscopic surgery, vascular surgery, transplant surgery, bioethics and law, as well as publishing several opinion pieces on health policy and medical professionalism.
 He has served as a bylaws consultant for hospital medical staffs and authored a model medical staff bylaws for Illinois hospitals published by the Illinois State Medical Society.

 Most recently, Dr. Michelotti was accepting a limited number of patients by appointment only.
 No referral was necessary.
 He offered a full spectrum of surgical consultative services with a concentration on abdominal and gastrointestinal tumors.
-Currently, his practice is inactive.
+Currently, his practice is closed.